What Is Loft Insulation?

 How Much Does It Cost To Board a Loft?

-Storage areas are at a premium in a lot of UK homes, which is why many homeowners turn their lofts into an extra storage space.
+Storage areas are at a premium in a lot of UK homes.
+For this reason, many homeowners turn their lofts into an extra storage space.

 Types of Boards

 There are various types of boards that can be used for boarding a loft.

-These are possibly the most popular type of board as they possess fantastic thermal efficiency and are not known to emit harmful substances that can harm your health.
-Also, these boards are fireproof and are sturdy enough to handle your loft space.
+They possess fantastic thermal efficiency and are not known to be harmful to your health.
+These boards are also fireproof and sturdy enough to handle your loft space.

 Raising the Loft

 Loft joists are only 100mm thick.
-Therefore, to get the insulation to the required 270mm, you need to raise the floor, which, in turn, creates enough space for both the insulation and an air gap.
-The air gap functions to prevent condensation.
+Therefore, to get the insulation to the required thickness of 270mm, you need to raise the floor, which, in turn, creates enough space for both the insulation and an air gap.
+This air gap functions to prevent condensation.

 These can be purchased in sets for about £50.
-Meanwhile, employing labour to raise the floor level and board the loft should set you back between £900-£1200.
+Meanwhile, employing someone to raise the floor level and board the loft should set you back between £900-£1200.

 How Much Does It Cost to Remove Loft Insulation?